helidon-io/helidon/docs/se/config/property-mapping.md

 2. Each parameter has the `ConfigValue` annotation to at least specify the config key name.
 <!--@mdc :: -->

-locates the public annotated constructor and invokes it, passing as arguments the data it fetches from the configuration matching the annotation `key` names with the configuration keys.
+When the application invokes `config.as(AppConfig.class)`, the config system locates the public annotated constructor and invokes it, passing as arguments the data it fetches from the configuration matching the annotation `key` names with the configuration keys.